karmab/kcli/README.md

 ##  What you can do

-- Interact with libvirt without XML
+- Interact with all the virtualization providers using a single tool
-- Declare all your objects(vm, containers, networks, ansible,...) in a single yaml file!
+- Declare all your objects(vm, containers, networks, ansible playbooks,...) in a single yaml plan file with a simple syntax
-- Easily grab and share those files from github
-- Easily Test all Red Hat Infrastructure products, and their upstream counterparts
+- Customize a plan deployment using parameters and jinja templating
+- Adjust vms from a plan (memory, cpu, flavor, disks and nics) to match what's defined in the plans
+- Inject all configuration with cloudinit/ignition or the equivalent in cloud providers
+- Use profiles to launch vms with same hardware characteristics
+- Launch a plan from an url
+- Share your plan or use existing ones from github repo as products
+- Use the existing plans to deploy kubernetes, openshift, openstack, ovirt, kubevirt, ....
+- Use the existing cloud images for each distribution
 - Easily share private keys between your vms
-- Inject all configuration with cloudinit
-- Use the default cloud images
+- Handle dns entries for the vms
+- Automatically subscribe your rhel vms
+- Get a push button notification when a vm has finished its deployment
-- Use a web UI to do it too
+- Alternatively use web UI to do the same
-- Do all of this in additional providers(gcp, aws, kubevirt, ovirt) using same commands and files

 ## Demo!